trentree/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

 - Before installing your prerequisites, you must enable a couple of features so you're able to run the osTicket software with no issues by pressing your "WIN" key and typing "turn windows feature on or off".
-When that is open follow the pathway i will type out.
-Internet Information Service -> Web Management Tools -> Check "IIS Management Console" Then World Wide Web Services -> Application Development Features -> Check "CGI" and "Common HTTP Features" that is 5 folders under "CGI".
+When that is open follow the pathway I will type out.
+Internet Information Service -> Web Management Tools -> Check "IIS Management Console" Then World Wide Web Services -> Application Development Features -> Check "CGI" and "Common HTTP Features" that are 5 folders under "CGI".
 - PHP Manager for IIS
 - IIS URL Rewrite Module
-- PHP (latest verison available for you)
+- PHP (the latest version available for you)
 - MySQL
 - Microsoft Visual C++ (x86)
 - HeidiSQL